 In Ottawa I enjoyed helping curator David Pantalony with his workshops and seminars in the storerooms of the Canada Museum of Science and Technology, where the participants engaged intensively on little-known artifacts using the rigorous Winterthur Method of object analysis that he mastered with Richard Kremer.
 I learned a lot from Dave, and when I suggested that he post his student’s researches on Flickr he ran with it.

 Twenty projects made by the 2013 class can be seen on my Design Incubator web site.
-I taught a more ambitious version of the class in Winter 2014, where students produced web sites that turned out to be a lot more ephemeral than the still visualizations.
+I taught a more ambitious version of the class in Winter 2014, where students made maps, and produced some pretty remarkable web sites.
+Alas, they turned out to be more ephemeral than the previous year’s projects.

-In the Winter term of 2016 I was a digital humanities instructor at Southern Methodist University in Dallas, in my capacity as Research Lead at the Hybrid Publishing Group.
+In Winter term of 2016 I was a digital humanities instructor at Southern Methodist University in Dallas, in my capacity as Research Lead at the Hybrid Publishing Group.
 I worked with professors Lisa Pon and Beatriz Balanta on developing research tools for an interdisciplinary graduate seminar in the history and theory of communications.
-Training entire class in metadata basics and cataloging software.
-Working with select students on designing HyperImage interfaces for 19th and 20thC photo albums.
+We tained the class in metadata basics and cataloging software, and I worked with select students on designing HyperImage interfaces for 19th and 20thC photo albums.